 Halloween, that feast of vampires and chiseled Bostonians, is approaching.
 It is celebrated every year on 31 October.
 If you had the impression that it was an American holiday, you were wrong.
 Halloween is a Celtic holiday.

-The name comes from English, from the phrase "All Hallows' Even", a Christian holiday of all saints.
-At the same time, during the Roman Empire it was Pomona Day, and for the Celtics it was the Samhain festival.
+The name comes from the English language, from the expression "All Hallows' Even", a Christian holiday of all saints.
+At the same time, during the Roman Empire it was Pomona Day, and among the Celts it was the Samhain festival.
 Like any holiday, it has been influenced by many cultures.

 Halloween 2016 Villa Camelia